demisto/content/Packs/AWS-SecurityLake/Integrations/AWSSecurityLake/AWSSecurityLake_description.md

 ### Configure AWS Settings
 1. Create an IAM Role for the Instance Profile.
 2. Attach a Role to the Instance Profile.
-3. Configure the Necessary IAM Roles that the AWS Integration Can Assume.
+3. Configure the necessary IAM Roles that the AWS integration can assume.

 For detailed instructions, see the [AWS Integrations - Authentication](https://xsoar.pan.dev/docs/reference/articles/aws-integrations---authentication).